geertjanw/ojet-training/README.md

 <my-employee-form-container data="[[employees]]"/>
 ```

-3. In the Terminal, first kill the 'ojet' process, and then, in the root of your project, run the following:
+3. In the Terminal window, first kill the 'ojet' process, using Ctrl-C, and then, in the root of your project, run the following:

 ```js #button { border: none; }
 ojet create component my-employee-form-container